Chris Owings: Minor leagues

 The Arizona Diamondbacks selected Owings in the first round of the 2009 Major League Baseball Draft out of Gilbert High School in Gilbert, South Carolina.
 He signed with the Diamondbacks, receiving a $950,000 signing bonus, rather than follow through with his commitment to the University of South Carolina.
 He was assigned to the Missoula Osprey of the Rookie-level Pioneer League to start his professional career.

-Owings started the 2012 season with the Visalia Rawhide of the Class A-Advanced California League, hitting .324/.362/.544 with 11 home runs in 59 games.
+Owings started the 2012 season with the Visalia Rawhide of the High-A California League, hitting .324/.362/.544 with 11 home runs in 59 games.
 He was than promoted to the Double-A Mobile BayBears where he hit .263/.291/.377 with six home runs in 69 games.

-Owings spent the 2013 season with the Reno Aces of the Class AAA Pacific Coast League (PCL).
-After batting .330 with 12 home runs, 31 doubles, 81 RBIs and 20 stolen bases, he won the PCL's Most Valuable Player Award.
+Owings spent the 2013 season with the Reno Aces of the Triple-A Pacific Coast League (PCL).
+After batting .330 with 12 home runs, 31 doubles, 81 RBI and 20 stolen bases, he won the PCL's Most Valuable Player Award.